tflander/Esp32IotKata/solutions/06.crappyCodeClub/README.md

 First, let's separate the timer lambda definition from the function that does stuff.

 Now, let's test-drive a class that detects if the state of the booth changed.
 Most of the code will move to this class.

+On second thought, that's too big.
+Lets make a class that wraps the sonar detector and detects if it sees the back of the wall.
+It will take multiple readings to make sure it got the answer right.

+Whoops!
+Still too big.
+We need to be able to set expectations on the hcsr04 sonar detector.
+The code I downloaded from the internet doesn't even compile.
+Time to do the work I was trying to avoid and make a hcrsr04 detector that can be emulated in tests.